 The following table reconciles net loss to Adjusted EBITDA loss for the three months ended March 31, 2023, and March 31, 2022:

 About EcoSynthetix Inc. (www.ecosynthetix.com)

-EcoSynthetix, a 2022 climate positive company, offers a range of sustainable engineered biopolymers that allow customers to reduce their use of harmful materials, such as formaldehyde and styrene-based chemicals.
-The Company’s flagship products, DuraBind™, Bioform™, and EcoSphere®, are used to manufacture wood composites, personal care, and paper and packaging, and enable performance improvements, economic benefits and carbon footprint reduction.
+EcoSynthetix offers a range of sustainable engineered biopolymers that allow customers to reduce their use of harmful materials, such as formaldehyde and styrene-based chemicals.
+The Company’s flagship products, DuraBind™, Surflock™, Bioform™, and EcoSphere®, are used to manufacture wood composites, personal care, paper, tissue and packaging products, and enable performance improvements, economic benefits and carbon footprint reduction.
 The Company is publicly traded on the Toronto Stock Exchange (T:ECO).

 For further information, please contact: